4 Steps to Prepare Your International Students to Answer Questions About Sponsorship During a Job Interview

 The topic of sponsorship is often clouded by misinformation.
 This leads many hiring managers, who are not well informed, to play it safe and say, “We don’t sponsor,” without really understanding what sponsorship involves.

-For this reason, you should understand that “no” is not the end of the conversation.
-This is simply your starting point to have a meaningful discussion with your interviewer(s) about sponsorship.
+For this reason, your students should understand that “no” is not the end of the conversation.
+This is simply their starting point to have a meaningful discussion with their interviewer(s) about sponsorship.

-The issue that you face is one of misinformation.
-Fortunately, this presents an opportunity, as you can equip yourself with the knowledge to effectively communicate with potential employers about sponsorship in a way that could shift their perspective.
+The issue that your students face is one of misinformation.
+Fortunately, this presents an opportunity, as you can equip your students with the knowledge to effectively communicate with potential employers about sponsorship in a way that could shift their perspective.

 Step 3: Learn the best answer for “Do you need sponsorship?”

-At some point in the interview an employer will ask you point-blank, “do you need sponsorship?”
+At some point in the interview an employer will ask your international students point-blank, “do you need sponsorship?”

 It's important to note that we're avoiding a simple "yes" or "no" response.
 Providing an absolute answer in this context can be counterproductive.
-By offering this more-detailed response, you: clarify you can start working immediately, introduce the idea that the process may be simpler than anticipated, and show preparedness.
+By offering this more-detailed response, your students: clarify they can start working immediately, introduce the idea that the process may be simpler than anticipated, and show preparedness.

 Step 4: Learn how to navigate objections

 In some cases, the company may firmly indicate they don’t do work visa applications.
-If this happens, we suggest you follow up with the following statement: “I understand.
+If this happens, we suggest your students follow up with the following statement: “I understand.
 I am interested in learning why.
 Do you have any particular concerns about applying for a work visa?”

-Once you understand the employer's specific reservations, you can effectively address them.
-The most common objections are cost, effort, legality of the process, and that you will leave once you get your "papers".
-Here’s how you can easily address each one.
+Once your students understand the employer's specific reservations, they can effectively address them.
+The most common objections are cost, effort, legal and fiscal scrutiny, that they will leave once you get their "papers", the creation of an unbreakable tie to your students, and having to wait too long to bring them on board.
+Here’s how your students can easily address each one.

 Concern 1: Cost